Stay in control of your card repayments to avoid paying interest charges.

 When you use your card abroad you may be charged additional fees and interest for making non-sterling transactions.
 There may also be fees to withdrawing cash abroad.
 Find out more in our travelling guide.

-The payments you make pay off items that are already on your statement before paying off any more recent transactions.
-These recent transactions are the ones made since the last statement was issued.
+We'll use any payment you make to pay off items that are already on your statement before paying off any more recent transactions

-Payments are allocated to the transactions on your statement that have a higher interest charge before those incurring lower interest.
-For example, a cash withdrawal will be paid off before an introductory 0% interest offer because it has a higher interest rate but this only happens once the transaction has been applied to your statement.
+We'll apply your payment to amounts on your statement that we charge the highest interest rate on.
+We’ll do this before we apply your payment to amounts charged at lower rates or zero interest.
+For example, a cash withdrawal will be paid off before an introductory 0% interest offer because it has a higher interest rate.
+But this only happens once the transaction has been applied to your statement.
+See your terms and conditions for more details.

-Set up account alerts to help you avoid fees and charges
+Set up account alerts to help avoid fees and charges

 We’ll send you alerts when you’re near your credit limit to help you avoid fees and to make you aware of certain activity on your account.
-You can manage your alert settings through Online Banking, calling us on 0800 9 123 123 or visiting a branch.
+You can manage your alert settings through Online Banking, or by contacting us.

 Find out more about account alerts